The Hillman Owners Club of Australia was formed in September 1983.

 Members own approximately 75 vehicles, dating from the 1930’s - 1970’s.
 Many of these vehicles have been beautifully restored to showroom condition, while others are in various stages of restoration and others are in original condition.
 They are all much loved!

-Our meetings are held on the 3rd Wednesday of the month at Ermington Community Centre at 8.00pm.
+Our meetings are held on the 3rd Wednesday of the month at Brush Farm House, 19 Lawson Street, Eastwood. at 7.00pm.
 Club members receive a monthly Newsletter, and have access to our library which includes workshop manuals that are available for borrowing.

 The club organises an outing each month to various locations.
 Events have included day trips to interesting localities, car display days and weekend trips.
 These relaxed and informal get togethers are a great way to meet other members and enjoy sharing common interests.
 All members are welcome to attend.

 Since 1992, Hillman and Rootes Group Car Clubs in NSW, Victoria, and South Australia have each organised National Hillman Rallies, which take place every two years.
 The next National Hillman Rally will be held in Wagga Wagga in May 2020.

 The aims of our club are: